bentoml/BentoML/docs/source/concepts/service.rst

                 samesite="None"
             )
         ]

+        # Add a custom header to the response
         ctx.response.headers.append("X-Custom-Header", "value")

         return result

-Lifecycle Hooks
+Lifecycle hooks
 ^^^^^^^^^^^^^^^

-BentoML service provides a set of lifecycle hooks that can be used to execute code before startup and after shutdown.
+BentoML provides a set of lifecycle hooks, allowing Services to run specific code sequences at key moments, such as Service startup and shutdown.
-In the hook function, you can access the inference context introduced in the previous section.
+Within these hooks, it's possible to access the inference context mentioned above.
+See the following example.

 .. code-block:: python